Os Trigonum | Dancers | Plantarflexion

 - Endoscopic/arthroscopic excision is treatment of choice

-- "Os trigonum present in 7-14% of population
+- βOs trigonum present in around 9% of feet (meta-analysis pooled prevalence)

-- "Posterior impingement test reproduces pain
+- βPosterior impingement test reproduces pain

-- "Lateral X-ray shows os trigonum or large Stieda process
+- βLateral X-ray shows os trigonum or large Stieda process

-- "FHL tenosynovitis is common associated finding
+- βFHL tenosynovitis is common associated finding

 Os trigonum = unfused secondary ossification center of lateral talar process.
 Stieda process = elongated lateral talar tubercle.
 Both impinge posteriorly with plantarflexion.